Right Mindfulness

 So of all the various places you can establish mindfulness, the breath is the most important, the most crucial, the one that you really want to work on the most.

 There’s a passage in the texts where the Buddha says you can focus on the body internally or externally or both internally and externally.
-This fits into a pattern we often see in the teachings: that when you look at yourself, you also want to remind yourself that whatever is true about the inner workings of your body and mind, is true about everybody else’s body and mind.
+This fits into a pattern we often see in the teachings: that when you look at yourself, you also want to remind yourself that whatever is true about the inner workings of your body and mind is true about everybody else’s body and mind.
 This helps put things into perspective.
 When you’re having trouble with your hindrances, remind yourself that you’re not the only one.
 Other people have trouble with the hindrances as well.
 When you have pain in the body, remind yourself that everybody else has pains in the body, too.

 This follows the pattern on the night of the Buddha’s awakening.
 He started with knowledge about his own past, his own stories.
 And if you think you’re carrying around a lot of stories, think about someone who could remember back many eons, all the stories he could have carried around.
 But he didn’t carry them around.
 He just watched them.
-He observed them and came up with some questions: Does this truth, the truth of rebirth, apply only to me or to other people?
-What’s the principle that determines how you go from one life to the next?
+He observed them and came up with some questions: “Does this truth, the truth of rebirth, apply only to me or to other people?
+What’s the principle that determines how you go from one life to the next?”

 So in the second watch of the night he inclined his mind to the passing away and rebirth of all beings, seeing people dying and being reborn on all the many levels of the cosmos.
-And seeing the larger picture in this way, he saw a larger pattern: that the nature of your actions is what determines where you get reborn.
+In seeing the larger picture in this way, he saw a larger pattern: that the nature of your actions is what determines where you get reborn.
 Skillful actions done under the influence of right views lead to a good rebirth.
 Unskillful ones done under the influence of wrong views lead to a bad rebirth.
 That’s the general principle.

 Notice that the Buddha started out with himself, then moved to other beings, before finally arriving at the third insight, which was to focus directly on the present moment in and of itself.
-Looking at the larger picture before focusing on the present may seem like a detour but it’s needed to put things into perspective.
+Looking at the larger picture before focusing on the present may seem like a detour but it’s actually needed to put things into perspective.
 Otherwise, as you’re sitting here meditating and facing your problems, it seems like you’re the only one sitting here in pain or distraction.
 It’s helpful to remind yourself that everybody goes through this.
 No matter how bad the pain, there have been people who sat through worse pain and yet came out on the other side.
 No matter how obsessive the distraction, there have been people who disentangled themselves from even worse distractions.
 So these contemplations—of your body and other people’s bodies, your mind and other people’s minds—seem to be designed to put things into perspective, as an aid in putting aside greed and distress with reference to the world.

 All of this is designed to put the mind in a position where it’s ready to settle down.
 The mindfulness and alertness protect the mind and provide a good foundation.
 The quality of ardency is what helps make it skillful.
 And when you reflect on the universality of suffering, it gives you the right motivation for practicing.
 All these qualities together get you ready to settle down and stay really solidly with the breath.

 That’s what right mindfulness is all about.
 It’s not simply a matter of observing what arises and passes away, and just letting it arise and pass away.
-Mindfulness is not so much about allowing as about directing the mind in a skillful direction, toward right concentration.
+Mindfulness is not so much about allowing as it is about directing the mind in a skillful direction, toward right concentration.
 So when you’re observing things arising and passing away—whether in body or the mind—it’s not just a matter of being a passive observer.
 There’s a purpose to your attention, so it’s not bare.
 You want to observe these things so that you understand them.
 You want to understand them so you can gain some mastery over them, so that you can direct the states of mind and the issues that arise in the body in the direction of right concentration.

 For instance, if there are pains in the body, what can you do, how can you relate to the pains so that they don’t knock the concentration off course?
 How do you breathe in a way that helps spread pleasure around in the body?
 What attitudes can you develop toward what’s going on in the body and the mind to help get you over difficult patches?
 These are the things you want to keep in mind.